rdk/p2rank/README.md

 [Fpocket](http://fpocket.sourceforge.net/) is widely used open source ligand binding site prediction program.
 It is fast, easy to use and well documented.
 As such, it was a great inspiration for this project.
-Fpocket is written in C and it is based on a very different algorithm.
+Fpocket is written in C and it is based on a different geometric algorithm.

 Some practical differences: